 Barbara holds a Bachelor of Arts from the Binghamton University and a Master of Public Administration degree from the Rockefeller College of Public Affairs and Policy, University at Albany.
 In 2010, Barbara was selected to be the commencement speaker for the graduate recognition event in Rockefeller College.

-Lewis Wiener '84, is a partner in the Washington, D.C. office of Sutherland, Asbill & Brennan LLP where he specializes in complex commercial litigation and related matters.
+Lewis Wiener, BA '84, is a partner in the Washington, D.C. office of Sutherland, Asbill & Brennan LLP where he specializes in complex commercial litigation and related matters.
 Prior to joining Sutherland, Mr. Wiener served as a trial lawyer with the United States Department of Justice where he was twice recognized by the Attorney General for special achievement.
 While at the Department of Justice, Mr. Wiener both prosecuted and defended cases on behalf of the federal government.
 He was lead government counsel in one of the largest class actions ever filed against the United States.

 Mr. Wiener is a past-President and currently serves on the Board of Governors of the Court of Federal Claims Bar Association.
 He is a judicially appointed member of the statutorily created Court of Federal Claims Advisory Council.
 In 2004, Mr. Wiener was awarded the Court's Golden Eagle Award, the highest honor bestowed by the Court, for sustained and exemplary service to the Court of Federal Claims.
 He was also a recipient of the Randolph Thrower Award for achievement and sustained contributions to the Court of Federal Claims Bar Association.
 Mr. Wiener is on the Board of Directors of the Washington Lawyers Committee for Civil Rights.
 In 2007, the Committee presented Mr. Wiener with an award recognizing his contributions to pro bono work and the representation of individuals in the disability rights area.